xiix0/scam/README.md

-You will never know hunger.
+Your step will soil many countries.